Historic Locations > John S. Park Neighborhood Historic District

 This neighborhood was named for Mr. John S. Park, a Las Vegas pioneer who arrived in the city in 1905 at the age of 53 to serve as cashier and eventually owner of the First State Bank.
 In 1906 he organized and became the first president of the Consolidated Power and Telephone Company, which eventually became Southern Nevada Power Company.
 His home was located south of Charleston Boulevard near S. 7th Street.

-Today the John S. Park neighborhood is designated on the city of Las Vegas Historic Property Register and the state and National Register of Historic Places.
+The John S. Park neighborhood is listed on the city of Las Vegas Historic Property Register and the state and National Register of Historic Places.

 John S. Park Neighborhood Historic District nomination report

 John S. Park Neighborhood Historic District Walking Tour